acgessler/cpp.js/Readme.md

 `#` is evaluated regardless whether the next token is a substituted macro argument or not.

+It is also important to note that cpp.js does not tokenize the input stream into preprocessing tokens (it works on the plain text input instead).
+The output should in almost all cases be correct, though, so this is no matter for most use cases.
+However, this design decision made proper handling of placeholder preprocessing tokens tricky and there are surely bugs in this part.

 Error messages are mostly taken directly from `gnu cpp`.

 Not supported are: